-Senior Dance Ensemble
+Junior Dance Ensemble

-This ensemble constitutes students from Years 9 - 12.
+This ensemble constitutes students from Years 7 & 8.
 Students are provided with a range of performances opportunities including; Extreme Dance Challenge, Ryde Eisteddfod, City of Sydney Eisteddfod, Sydney North Dance Festival, State Dance Festival, and On The Move performances.
-The ensemble rehearses once a week before school.